timkendall/clean-code/README.md

 - "A module should not know about the innard of the objects it manipulates" - (Law of Demeter)
 - Example of a "Train Wreck" `String outputDir = ctxt.getOptions().getScratchDir().getAbsolutePath();`
 - [View More](/objects-and-data-structures.md)

+<a name="error-handling"></a>
+### Error Handling
+- Keep error handling separate from logic
+- Throw exceptions vs. returning error codes
+- Stack traces can't tell you the intent of the failed operation
+- Pass helpful error messages with your exceptions
+- Wrap 3rd-party APIs - makes it easier to switch and aren't tied to a vendor's API choices
+- The Special Case Pattern
+- Don't return or pass `null`
+- **Treat error handling as a separate concern!**